Hero Image full

 Understanding PoCs, MVPs, Prototypes, and Mockups: what’s the difference?

 In product development, terms like PoC, MVP, Prototype, and Mockup are often thrown around.
 While they might seem interchangeable, each serves a distinct purpose in bringing your idea to life.
+Specifically, these stages help turn a business idea into a real product.
 Whether you’re building a new app, testing a concept, or visualizing your solution, understanding these terms can save you time, money, and effort.

 At Minimum Code, we specialize in helping startups and businesses launch their products efficiently.
 This guide breaks down the differences between these stages and explains when and why to use each one.

 Before investing in development, you need clarity.
-Each stage—PoC, MVP, Prototype, and Mockup—has its own role in validating ideas, designing features, and delivering value.
+Each stage: PoC (Proof of Concept), MVP (Minimum Viable Product), Prototype, and Mockup, has its own role in validating ideas, designing features, and delivering value.
+The choice of which stage to pursue depends on the project scope and specific development goals.
 Misunderstanding these concepts can lead to wasted resources or missed opportunities.

 Here’s a quick overview: